 By Rick Steves

 The first Roma arrived in Granada in the 15th century — and they've remained tight-knit ever since.
 Today 50,000 Roma call Granada home, many of them in the district called Sacromonte.
 In most of Spain, Roma are more assimilated into the general population, but Sacromonte is a large, distinct Roma community.
-(After the difficult Civil War era, they were joined by many farmers who, like the Roma, appreciated Sacromonte's affordable, practical cave dwellings — warm in the winter and cool in the summer.)

-Many Spaniards, including some who consider themselves accepting and anti-racist, claim that in maintaining such a tight community, the Roma segregate themselves.
+Many Spaniards, including some who consider themselves tolerant and anti-racist, claim that in maintaining such a tight community, the Roma segregate themselves.
 The Roma call Spaniards payos (whites).
 Recent mixing of Roma and payos has given birth to the term gallipavo (rooster-duck), although who's who depends upon whom you ask.

 While the neighboring Albayzín neighborhood is a sprawling zone blanketing a hilltop, Sacromonte is much smaller — very compact and very steep.
 Most houses are burrowed into the wall of a cliff.
 These affordable, practical cave dwellings — warm in the winter and cool in the summer — are likely what drew so many Roma to the hill.

 Sacromonte has just one main street: Camino del Sacromonte, which is lined with caves primed for tourists and restaurants ready to fight over the bill.
 (Don't come here expecting to get a deal on anything.)
 Intriguing lanes run above and below this main drag — a steep hike above Camino del Sacromonte is the cliff-hanging, parallel secondary street, Vereda de Enmedio, which is less touristy, with an authentically residential vibe.